thejpster/website/content/blog/blog-2025-03-22/index.md

 {{ image(img="blog/blog-2025-03-22/b132l+ lift.jpg") }}

 Here's the inside, having removed the drive-bay cover (by pressing two latches and lifting it away).
 We can see the hard drive bay (I was given the drive sled, it's not pictured) and the CD-ROM bay (I was also given the drive rails, not pictured).
 In the middle, the six 72-pin SIMM slots are under the SCSI cable and the black plastic clip that ensures the SIMMs don't fall out.
-I belive the two memory sticks near the CPU heatsink are the L2 cache.
+I believe the two memory sticks near the CPU heatsink are the L2 cache.

 {{ image(img="blog/blog-2025-03-22/b132l+ inside.jpg") }}

 Here are the two expansion slots which, like the Silicon Graphics Indigo 2, have two kinds of connectors for each card.
-You can see the pads for an EISA connector for the second slot, but its not fitted on this example.
+You can see the pads for an EISA connector for the second slot, but it's not fitted on this example.

 {{ image(img="blog/blog-2025-03-22/b132l+ slots.jpg") }}